Aqueum/MyReads/README.md

 ## To do

 1. Add error handling for search terms not included in the above.
-2. Please see App.cs @todo for the other items that I'd like to improve Given time contraints due to an impending paid assignment, my intention is to pass all projects before returning for extra credit.
+2. Please see App.cs @todo for the other items that I'd like to improve.
+Given time contraints due to an impending paid assignment, my intention is to pass all projects before returning for extra credit.

 ## Review suggestions